romanrafael12/instant-record/README.md

 - **Auto (recommended)** — picks the best hardware encoder on your PC (NVENC → AMF → QuickSync → x264) and avoids the one your stream is using when possible.
 - **NVIDIA NVENC H.264** — hardware encoding, barely touches the CPU, edits cleanly everywhere.
+- **Apple VideoToolbox (macOS)** — hardware H.264 on Apple Silicon/Intel; used automatically for Clean Program on Mac.
 - **x264** — good fallback (uses CPU).
 - Avoid **SVT-AV1** for live recording — it's software AV1 and spikes the CPU.
 - **Container:** mkv (crash-safe) or **Hybrid MP4** (crash-safe *and* editable without remux).
 Backup cameras: cap at **720p** / **half** frame rate.